ali-qasimi/pihole/README.md

     <br> In case the Pihole server goes down, we should ideally set a secondary DNS server IP as well.
 This could be the home router address, or a Public DNS Server like 1.1.1.1 (CloudFlare) or 8.8.8.8 (Google).
   10. Finally, querying for the 10.0.0.200 address on the browser:
     ![alt text](https://github.com/ali-qasimi/pihole/blob/4be238a7e8367ae682a0553c8ebcdff5cbb3b857/Screenshot%202021-08-08%20160515.png "First Look at the GUI")
     We can see that the GUI has launched successfully, which is great, and we can see some overall stats and graphs.
-To acccess all the features though, we should login.
+To access all the features though, we should login.
 The default username is "admin", and a random password is generated during the installation phase of Pi-hole.
 However, we can set a new password of our choice by entering the docker environment and running the following commands:<br>
   ```bash
         ali@DESKTOP-ET53LGC:~/github_dir$ docker container ls
         CONTAINER ID   IMAGE                  COMMAND      CREATED        STATUS                             PORTS                                                                                                                                        NAMES